Critical perturbation sizes for preserving decay rates in solutions of perturbed nonlinear differential equations: Discussion of hypothesis; statement of main results

 \begin{theorem} Suppose that $f$ is an increasing and odd function and is continuous.
 Suppose further it obeys the properties \eqref{eq.fasypres} and \eqref{eq.fasypresmu}.
 Suppose further that $g$ is continuous, and that it is known that $x(t)\to 0$ as $t\to\infty$.
 Then the following statements are equivalent \begin{itemize} \item[(a)] The functions $f$ and $g$ obey

 \item[(b)] $x(t)=O(F^{-1}(t))$ as $t\to\infty$. \end{itemize} \end{theorem}

 Once the above results has been established, it is straightforward to characterise conditions under which the solution of \eqref{eq.odepert} and its derivative inherit the asymptotic behaviour of those of \eqref{eq.ode}.
-In that case, under the same hypotheses as above, we prove that the following statements are equivalent: \begin{itemize} \item[(c)] The functions $f$ and $g$ obey
+In that case, under the same hypotheses as above, we prove that the following statements are equivalent: \begin{theorem} Suppose the hypotheses of Theorem~\ref{thm.expertodeiff} hold.
+Then the following are equivalent: \begin{itemize} \item[(c)] The functions $f$ and $g$ obey

 \item[(d)] There is $\lambda\in \{-1,0,1\}$ such that